raganwald-deprecated/homoiconic/2010/11/docco.md

 A new way to think about programs
 ===

 [Coffeescript][coffee] is an excellent "little" programming language created by Jeremy Ashkenas.
 I've been meaning to write nice things about Coffeescript for a while, but quite honestly it speaks for itself.
 Really!
 Have a look at it, and especially *try programming with it*.
 If you go to the Coffeescript home page, you can try Coffeescript right in your browser.
 Coffeescript support is baked into [Node.js][node].
-How much easier do you want it to be? (*By the way, Coffeescript is about to get **even more interesting**.
-Be sure to check the Coffeescript site for updates and/or announcements over the next few days...*)
+How much easier do you want it to be?

 Going from Javascript to Coffeescript today feels a lot like going from Java to Ruby felt to me in early 2003.
 I know this may surprise people used to my wordiness, but I honestly can't think of anything to say that will be more persuasive than the experience of simply writing Coffeescript code.
 But however exciting that is, I haven't written about it.